dapr/cli/README.md

 #### Uninstall (Kubernetes)

-To remove Actions from your Kubernetes cluster, use the `uninstall` flag.
+To remove Actions from your Kubernetes cluster, use the `uninstall` command.

 *Please note this won't remove Actions installations that were deployed using Helm.*

 ```
-$ actions uninstall
+$ actions uninstall --kubernetes
 ```